X

 This silhouette works beautifully in lightweight fabrics and creates an elongated, graceful line that’s universally flattering for rectangle shapes.

-A-Line Dresses with Defined Waistbands
+A-Line Bridesmaid Dresses with Defined Waistbands

+The classic A-line is a bridesmaid staple for good reason.
 Look for versions that feature a clearly defined waistband or seam at your natural waist.
 The fitted bodice hugs your torso while the skirt gradually flares out from the waist, creating the illusion of curves through contrast.

 This silhouette offers the perfect balance of structure and flow, making it ideal for creating shape without feeling restricted.